How to sew flat felled seams on silk fabric (the easy way)

 If you need to see a bigger version of any image on this page just click on the image and it will be enlarged.

-I am doing flat felled seams a little bit different than I found in available tutorials (Here are some links: https://www.craftsy.com/blog/2013/05/seam-series-how-to-sew-a-flat-fell-seam/, https://www.thespruce.com/sew-flat-felled-seams-2978448, https://so-sew-easy.com/flat-felled-seam-finish/).
+I am doing flat felled seams a little bit differently than I found in available tutorials (Here are some links: https://www.craftsy.com/blog/2013/05/seam-series-how-to-sew-a-flat-fell-seam/, https://www.thespruce.com/sew-flat-felled-seams-2978448, https://so-sew-easy.com/flat-felled-seam-finish/).
 The result is the same though: seam allowances are fully enclosed, they are really flat and on one side of the item you can see two stitch lines and on the other side only one stitch line.
 I found this technique on my favorite Russian sewing blog www.armaliniblog.ru.

 So what are the steps to sew flat felled seams on silk (and other lightweight fabric as well) ?